The Rig-Veda - Book II

 HYMN XLI.
 Various Deities.

-1. O VAYU, come to us with all the thousand chariots that are thine,
+1. O VAYU, come to us with all the thousand chariots that

 Team-borne, to drink the Soma juice.